How to make a compelling business case for wellbeing at work

 3) How to calculate different investment horizons or payback periods

-The above ROI analysis assumes you and your budget holder are happy to wait a full 12 months to realise the benefits of your investment in workplace wellbeing.
+The above ROI analysis assumes you and your budget holder are happy to wait a full 12 months to realise the benefits of your investment in workplace wellbeing training.
 But let’s say you’re not.
 How do the numbers change if you’re a little less patient and want more immediate results?

 You just need to divide your 209 minutes of time savings by the number of work days in the required payback period.
 That’s 120 days for 6 months, 60 days for 3 months and so on…